projen/projen/docs/api/API.md

 Sets up mergify to merging approved pull requests.

-If `buildJob` is specified, the specified GitHub workflow job ID is required to succeed in order for the PR to be merged.

 `approvedReviews` specified the number of code review approvals required for the PR to be merged.